 A Passage to Europe

-The Astonishing Travels of an Indian Prince in the Age of Revolutions
+The Extraordinary Travels of an Indian Prince in the Age of Revolutions

 About the Book

 What was an Indian prince doing in the retinue of a French envoy at Constantinople in 1796?
-When Sultan Selim III, struck by the unusual sight of a fellow Muslim in a French cortège, asked how this prince had come to be there, Ahmad Khan began to tell him his extraordinary story.
+When Ottoman Emperor Selim III, struck by the unusual sight of a fellow Muslim in a French cortège, asked how he came to be there, Ahmad Khan told him his extraordinary story.

-A Passage to Europe traces Ahmad Khan’s journey from Gujarat to Constantinople, revolutionary France, London and back again.
-His voyage began with the annexation of Broach by the East India Company.
-Twenty years later, he reached London to seek redress.
-The British government paid his expenses, but although his tale was true, Khan was not the man he claimed to be.
-Branded a spy, he was arrested, and then simply vanished.
+A Passage to Europe traces the journey of Indian prince Ahmad Khan from Gujarat to Constantinople, revolutionary France, London and back again.
+His voyage began in 1772 with the annexation of the coastal town of Broach by the East India Company; two decades later, he reached London seeking redress.
+The British government looked into his case, but although his tale was true, Khan was not the man he claimed to be.
+Back in Bombay, authorities arrested and imprisoned him for being a spy, and then he simply vanished.

-Following the elusive paper trail, Rahul Markovits brings to life the astonishing odyssey of this unlikely traveller, revealing a story of empire, intrigue and deception at the dawn of the modern age.
+Uncovering the elusive paper trail, Rahul Markovits brings to life the remarkable journey of this unlikely traveller’s passage to Europe, revealing a story of empire, intrigue and deception at the dawn of the modern age.

 About the Author